 3.5 Determining Species

-Bull trout are swimming past the sonar unit as well as steelhead, and we needed to parse which fish identified by the sonar were steelhead, and exclude any bull trout.
+Bull trout are swimming past the sonar unit as well as steelhead, and we needed to parse which fish identified by the sonar were steelhead and exclude any bull trout.
 The largest bull trout sampled in any species composition data was 67 cm, so we assumed any fish larger than 67 cm detected on the sonar was a steelhead.
-We then needed to determine of the fish equal to or less than 67 cm long, which of those are steelhead, and which are something else (e.g. bull trout, rainbow trout).
+We then needed to determine which of the fish equal to or less than 67 cm long are steelhead, and which are something else (e.g. bull trout, rainbow trout).

 We modeled the probability of a fish being a steelhead using fork length and the Julian day of capture from the 2021 and 2022 species composition data.
 Since we only care about differentiating steelhead from other fish, we grouped resident rainbow and cutthroat trout with bull trout, and then fit a binomial GAM with a logit link, using splines of fork length and Julian day to predict the probability of a fish being a steelhead.
-We did not restrict the dataset to fish with fork lengths less than 67 cm, because larger fish have information about the shape of the logistic curve.
+We did not restrict the dataset to fish with fork lengths less than 67 cm because larger fish have information about the shape of the logistic curve.